maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "802.1p"
     A Quality of Service (QoS) mechanism that prioritizes traffic based on the 3-bit priority field in the 802.1Q VLAN tag.

+??? glossary-item "802.1X"
+    An IEEE standard for port-based network access control that authenticates devices before granting access to the switched network.
 ---

 <a name="a"></a>
 **[ A ]**
 ??? glossary-item "Aging Time"
     The timeout period after which a switch removes a dynamic MAC address entry from its address table if no traffic is received from that source.

+??? glossary-item "Access Port"
+    A switch port configured to carry traffic for a single VLAN, typically used to connect end devices such as PCs or IP phones.

+??? glossary-item "ACL (Access Control List)"
+    A set of rules applied on a switch to permit or deny traffic based on criteria such as source/destination IP address, MAC address, or protocol type.

+??? glossary-item "ARP (Address Resolution Protocol)"
+    A protocol used to map an IP address to a corresponding MAC address within a local broadcast domain.

+??? glossary-item "Auto-Negotiation"
+    A mechanism that allows Ethernet devices to automatically determine and configure the optimal speed and duplex mode for a link.

 ---